Month 12, Day 20, Sunday 6:25 p.m.

 “Follow along, then,” she said.
 “Nothing we do tonight should be beyond your comprehension or abilities, and I do not enjoy repeating myself.”

-First, they made the crayon stick to draw the spell array with, mixing the wax with the crystal and gem powder.
+First, she made the crayon stick to draw the spell array with, mixing the wax with the crystal and gem powder.
 They’d provided both diamond and gold dust, so with mixed feelings of heartache at her own inability to afford such things and pleasure at the chance to use such fine components, she added both to the wax crayon.
 The Circle and Word array drawn with it would handle more power than something simpler or cheaper, though not as much as a permanently engraved array made of solid precious metals.
 As she mixed the wax with the multi-colored dust, she channeled her Will in the same way she would when making a potion, every component touched with magic and intent.

 Then, waving a hand for the others to clear a large spot on the floor and bring in a mattress, she drew the array, every glyph and angled line touched with her Will.
 There was no energy to channel into this, no active spell, but her grandfather had taught her that there was more to magic than the parts that were easiest to quantify.